kasparsj/ofxLooper/README.md

 ## FramesBuffer

-This addone is based on FramesBuffer from: https://forum.openframeworks.cc/t/live-sampling-video-grabber/35655
+This addon is based on FramesBuffer from: https://forum.openframeworks.cc/t/live-sampling-video-grabber/35655